mlrawlings/marko-starter/README.md

 ## Adding pages

-Adding a page to your application simply requires adding a new directory under the `src/pages` directory.
-Inside this directory, you can put either an `index.marko` template or an `index.js` file that exports a `handler` method.
+Adding a page to your application simply requires adding a new directory under the `src/routes` directory.
+Inside this directory, you can put either an `index.marko` template and/or a `route.js` file that exports a `handler` method.

 <details>
 <summary>Example scenario</summary>